Welcome to today's edition of the Rush 24-7 podcast.

 The Democratic Party has spent the last five years trying to convince you that we don't have an enemy, that there was just an isolated incident, and they tried to continually create this pre-9-11 world.

-And I I remember lamenting that uh uh maybe we're gonna need to get hit a couple more times before people understand that this is a war and it was just not an isolated incident, because it wasn't isolated, and it was not the first time the World Trade Center had been hit.
+And I remember lamenting that maybe we're going to need to get hit a couple more times before people understand that this is a war and it was just not an isolated incident because it wasn't isolated.

 First time was February 26, 1993.

-And they tried to do then what they succeeded in doing in 9-11, they just they figured out they had to do it from above rather than below because of the size and structure of the buildings.
+Just they figured out they had to do it from above rather than below because of the size and structure of the buildings.

-Now all of a sudden we got an enemy.
+Now, all of a sudden, we got an enemy.

-Up till then, Bush has been the enemy and the spy program and the prisons and the torture chambers and all that's been the enemy.
+Up till then, Bush has been the enemy, and the spy program, and the prisons, and the torture chambers, and all that's been the enemy.

-So I think they're in in uh in big trouble.
+So, I think they're in big trouble.

-But when you look at the fact that We had 9-11 take place with everything involved in it being American.
+But when you look at the fact that we had 9-11 take place with everything involved in it being American, nothing had to be imported.

-All they had to do was make sure the cops didn't notice the multiple driver's licenses and make sure they didn't see the overlooked or or or uh outdated visas.
+All they had to do was make sure the cops didn't notice the multiple driver's licenses and make sure they didn't see the overlooked or outdated visas and just had to stay out of trouble, not commit any serious crimes before the big event.

 That's all they had to do.